cmathews95/analysis-intern-test/README.md

 ## Instructions

-* Download the sample_db.sql file
+* For each question, please download any datafiles associated with the question.
-* Write queries to answer the questions listed below
+* Write queries, scripts, or write ups as prompted to answer the questions listed below
-* Email your queries to careers@datascience.com with subject line "SQL Proficiency Test"
+* Email your queries to careers@datascience.com with subject line "Analysis Intern Assessment"
 * If we haven't already recieved it, please attached your resume to your email.
 * You may use any resources you like to complete this.
 For a simple solution, consider http://sqlfiddle.com/ or SQLite
-* Part of what you are being tested on is your ability to understand a schema that has incomplete documentation.
-Make sure$
+* On sql related questions, we are looking for your ability to understand a schema that has incomplete documentation.
+We are also looking for diligence and attention to detail.

 ## Questions

 1: Looking at the .sql file in Q1, you'll find 3 tables: transaction_type, status_type, and transactions.
-Using the transactions table and the information provided in the lookups, please answer the following question:

-Calculate the average time between a customer's second to last to purchase and the cancellation of their account.
+Using the transactions table and the information provided in the lookups, please answer the following question: Calculate the average time between a customer's second to last to purchase and the cancellation of their account.

 2: From scratch, write a simple method that estimates the estimate and variances of parametes for a simple OLS model, only using numpy.